 Perhaps you have critical parents.
 When you were a child, they scolded you for your misbehavior and mistakes.
 But now that you are an adult, do you still need someone to punish and scold you to get you going?
 Couldn’t you decide what’s right for you without any nasty criticism?
 Why do you need a voice inside your head to criticize you?

 For some of us, we still see ourselves as kids and we are afraid to take responsibilities for our choices.
-We might have developed this inner critic subpersonality to act as our parents to reduce our mistakes or our guilt for doing something wrong.
+We might have developed this inner critic subpersonality to act like our parents to reduce our mistakes or our guilt for doing something wrong.